-- Complete a variety of course offerings to graduate with an AA degree or transfer to universities; - Demonstrate effective communication skills by reading primary and secondary source material, discussing course content, and writing one or more papers; - Participate in and critically analyze the civic & political system.
+- Complete a variety of course offerings to graduate with an AA degree or transfer to universities. - Demonstrate effective communication skills by reading primary and secondary source material, discussing course content, and writing one or more papers. - Participate in and critically analyze the civic and political system.

-REQUIRED CO RE UNITS
+REQUIRED CORE T. Control of the Con UNITS

 POL SCI 001 The Government of the United States 3

-List A: Select three (3) courses: 9-10
+List A: Select three e (3) courses: 9-10

 MATH 227 Statistics

+or MATH 227S Statistics with Support

+or MATH 227A+B† Statistics I + Statistics II

+or STAT 101 Statistics for the Social Sciences

-POL SCI 002 Modern World Governments
+POL SCI 002 Introduction to Comparative Politics

 POL SCI 003 Introduction to Political Science

 POL SCI 005 The History of Western Political Thought

-POL SCI 007 Contemporary World Affairs
+POL SCI 007 Introduction to International Relations

 List B: Select two (2) courses: 6

-HISTORY 011 Political & Social History of the US I
+HISTORY 011 Political and Social History of the United State tes

+to 1877

 PSYCH 001 General Psychology I

 SOC 001 Introduction to Sociology

-or Any List A course not already used
+or Any List A cours e not already used